 - 5. Sprinkle the cookies with sanding sugar and bake for 18 to 22 minutes, until the cookies are golden brown on their bottoms and around their edges.
 Cool for 15 minutes on the baking sheet or in the muffin tin, then transfer to a wire rack to cool completely.

-- 6. Continue cutting and baking, always using a cool baking sheet.
-Gather the scraps of dough, roll, chill, cut, and bake.
+- 6. Continue cutting and baking, always using a cool baking sheet as you gather the scraps of dough, roll, chill, cut, and bake.
+We think you can take it from here.

 Hungry for more?
 Chow down on these: